AaronVanCuren/AnimalShelter/README.md

 We would like various shelters to post available animals that are ready to be adopted and give potential animal owners an easy way to access this information.

 # Testing Directions
+**NOTE**
+This is scaffolding for utilizing the Web Api.
+You might still need to change certain values based on your own databases made from this program

 1. Clone Solution
 2. Upon opening solution find the **Solution Items** folder near the top of the Solution
 3. Included is the AnimalShelter.postman_collection.json file